 Emilio Aguinaldo was a military, political, and revolutionary leader who served as the inaugural President of Philippines.
 Aguinaldo served from January 23, 1899 until March 23, 1901.
-Before becoming the President, he led the country against Spain in the Philippines Revolution between 1896, and 1898.
+Before becoming the President, he led the country against Spain in the Philippine Revolution between 1896 and 1898.
 Upon assuming office, he again led the country against the US in the Philippines-America War between 1899 and 1901 during which he was captured ending his Presidency and dissolving the Republic.
 He unsuccessfully ran for the Presidency in 1935 losing to Manuel Quezon.
 He died on February 6, 1964, due to coronary thrombosis.

 Manuel L. Quezon